RinnaZhang/Plan-Gazillionaire-Frontend/README.md

 ## Description
 PoliBets is a web application designed to help users explore and track smart betting strategies and arbitrage opportunities.
 With a focus on data-driven insights, the app enables users to maximize their betting potential through a user-friendly and organized interface.
 The app provides categories, timeframes, and profitability thresholds to refine search results, offering detailed insights into various events, including elections, economic summits, etc.

-**Important Note**: Currently, when you click on the "See details" button, you need to scroll down slightly to the end of our opportunities list to see details.
-We are still working on fixing this and will provide an update here once everything is perfectly aligned...
+**Important Note**: Currently, when you click on the "See details" button, the Bet ID is not showing properly (We are working hard to fix this and we will keep you posted!!)

 ## Features
 * View specific betting events and associated bets for potential arbitrage opportunities!
 * Search and filter bets by categories, timeframes, and profitability thresholds (coming soon...).
-* Access insights into profitability across different market sectors and events (coming soon...).

 ## Installation and Launch Instructions